 It’s a love letter, not only to Thor but to comics in general and the cycles of death and rebirth within them.

 Mjolnir's Song (Thor #380)7 of 12

 Part of the way through his run, Walt Simonson ceded art duties to the still exceptionally talented Sal Buscema - but he would occasionally jump back to the drawing board.
 Thor #380 sees our hammer-wielding hero facing off against a seemingly insurmountable foe, the Midgard Serpent.

-To this point, we’ve seen Thor face-off against any number of men, beasts, or demons, but this time things are different.
-Hela has cast a curse that weakens Thor’s bones and the Midgard Serpent, Jormungand, is large enough to encircle the entire planet with its body!
+To this point, readers had seen Thor stare down against any number of men, beasts, or demons, but this time things are different.
+Hela casts a curse that weakens Thor’s bones and the Midgard Serpent, Jormungand, is large enough to encircle the entire planet with its body!

 But the issue isn’t memorable just for being a helluva fight.
 Simonson decided that the best way to translate the sheer size of the serpent was to do the entire book as a series of splash pages.
 The result is a comic that looks nothing like anything that came out at the time and served as a precursor for the big, bombastic storytelling tropes of the 1990s.